 Emergency: a major accident such as but not limit to a car crash, bike, a fall, an animal attack; or any other type of major accident causing the loss of wages or a job; a health care emergency; an unexpected loss of employment, an unexpected loss of housing; an unexpected loss of studio or practice space; unexpected loss of childcare or eldercare; an act of violence perpetrated against a Massachusetts Artist causing them to forgo earning their income; a temporary sickness of a physical or psychological nature; a temporary disability; the theft of a Massachusetts Artist’s work, equipment, instrument(s), or materials; the inability of a Massachusetts Artist to afford health insurance; or any other situation that will cause unanticipated financial hardship and threaten their livelihood and artistic practice.

-SECTION 2. (a) There shall be established and set up on the books of the Commonwealth a separate fund to be known as the Massachusetts Artists Disaster and Emergency Aid Fund, hereinafter “the fund,” for the purposes of ensuring the safety and vitality of artists residing in the Commonwealth.
+SECTION 2. (a) There shall be established and set up on the books of the Commonwealth a separate fund to be known as the Representative Chris Walsh Massachusetts Artists Disaster and Emergency Aid Fund, named in memory of the late State Representative Chris Walsh (May 20, 1951 – May 2, 2018) of Framingham, hereinafter “the fund,” for the purposes of ensuring the safety and vitality of artists residing in the Commonwealth.
 Any such amounts expended will be dispersed to Massachusetts Artists who have endured an emergency or disaster as defined in Section 1.

 (b) The fund shall be held in trust by the State Treasurer exclusively for the purposes established herein.
 The fund shall be administered by the State Treasurer, who will serve as treasurer and custodian of the fund and shall have the custody of its moneys and securities.